 “DID YOU KNOW”

-After retiring from the military, Ridgley moved to Ft.
-Lauderdale, Florida and joined the Rolling Hills Country Club.
+After retiring from the military, Ridgely worked one year as an assistant to Ken Gibson at Indian Spring Golf Club in New Jersey before moving to Ft.
+Lauderdale, Florida where he joined the Rolling Hills Country Club.
 The movie “Caddyshack” was filmed at Rolling Hills in 1980.
 Rodney Dangerfield starred in the movie.
 He was a good actor, but he was not a golfer.
-Any golf shots by Dangerfield seen in “Caddyshack” were played by Harold “Reds” Ridgley.
+Any golf shots by Dangerfield seen in “Caddyshack” were played by Harold “Reds” Ridgely.